 It’s also not right that I now have the ability to make just about any cinnamon roll that my heart might desire.
 And that knowledge, Family, has made me quite a menace in the kitchen when it comes to breakfast pastries in general.

 It’s all in the name of…ahem…science.

 But cinnamon rolls?
 CINNAMON ROLLS?!
 They own me.
 I will never admit the insane number of cinnamon roll recipes I’ve tried over the years, but suffice it to say…there have been quite a few of them.

 Cinnamon rolls almost always start with brioche dough.
 It’s the perfectly rich, buttery, eggy base for all of that cinnamon sugar, packed into a gorgeous rolled breakfast pasty.

 Kinda like this:

 Today, Friends, you’re coming on a cinnamon roll journey with me.
 Put on your stretchy pants and come with me to learn the techniques that I use to make perfect cinnamon rolls every time.
-I adapted this recipe from Ambitious Kitchen (I scaled it to make enough for a 9×13 pan), but the techniques are universal and will work with your favorite recipe as well!
+I adapted this recipe from Ambitious Kitchen, but the techniques are universal and will work with your favorite recipe as well!